mjaravere/RealTimeChatApp/README.md

 ## Overview

 The Real-Time Chat Application is a web-based chat platform that allows users to join or create chat sessions and communicate in real-time.
 It uses React and TypeScript for the frontend, and Node.js and TypeScript with Socket.IO for the backend.
-The application supports multiple users in a session, displaying messages with timestamps and usernames, and provides a clean, responsive user interface.
+The application supports multiple users in a session, displaying messages with usernames, and provides a clean, responsive user interface.

 ## Setup Instructions